CmsHI/introduction/README.md

 To understand this code you should be familiar with _for_ loops and _if_ statements .
 The line ```Long64_t ientry = fChain->GetEntry(jentry);``` is what loads the jentry'th collision into memory.
 The way the TTree data structures work in this code is the following, we have the same variables described above, ex. nTrk and trkPt, set _for a specific collision_ .
 When you call ```GetEntry(0)``` it sets the nTrk variable to the number for the first collision, it sets the trkPt array to the momentum of the particles in that collision, and so fourth.
 When you call ```GetEntry(1)``` , it changes the values of all the variables to what they are in the second collision, and so on.

-Try to understand how collisions are stored in TTrees here, how we pull all the information one collision event at a time, and how you don't see what's happening in all collisions simulataneously.
+Try to understand how collisions are stored in TTrees here, how we pull all the information one collision event at a time, and how you don't see what's happening in all collisions simultaneously.

 Let's make the same plot we did with the TTree::Draw command further up, ```ztree->Draw("trkPt","trkPt<10 && nTrk>20")```, to understand how cuts can be applied when looping through events and looping through tracks.